lengfeld/live555-unofficial-archive/README.md

 Nevertheless you have to trust me for this.
 For the other tarballs, that are collected from third parties archives, like gentoo, you have to trust them.

+But the code is open source.
+Inspecting the code is always possible.

 ## Contributions